wmhilton-stoplight/platform-docs/7.-projects/export-api-file.md

 Use this option to export individual files in your project.
 The steps apply to Studio Web and Studio Desktop.

-> Spectral files cannot be exported.
+> Spectral files can't be exported.

 1. Log in to your workspace, and then edit a project.
 2. Select the **Files** tab.